WyattBlue/auto-editor/README.md

 For example, edit out motionlessness in a video by setting `--edit motion`.

 ```
-# cut out sections where percentage of motion is less than 2.
+# cut out sections where the total motion is less than 2%.
-auto-editor example.mp4 --edit motion:threshold=2%
+auto-editor example.mp4 --edit motion:threshold=0.02

-# --edit is set to "audio:threshold=4%" by default.
+# `--edit audio:threshold=0.04,stream=all` is used by defaut.
 auto-editor example.mp4

 # Different tracks can be set with different attribute.